Network Penetration Testing

 The need to test the security of an organisation’s network defences and key systems has never been greater, driven by the growth in connected devices and cloud-based applications and the increasing frequency, sophistication and damaging nature of cyber-attacks.

-A regular cycle of penetration testing demonstrates:
+A regular cycle of penetration testing will allow you to demonstrate:

 - a responsible attitude towards the protection of data